HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

 The answer is: We don't know where to start!

-As we have seen above, both Google and Facebook accounts are easily forged.
+As we have seen above, both Google and facebook accounts are easily forged.
 So oAuth establishes strong ties between weak identities.
 The open question is: